Breast and bottle feeding support from an independent expert in London, UK

 Fifteen years experience in NHS and private practice | Qualified NCT Breastfeeding Counsellor | Pragmatic, calm, empathetic approach

 Baby feeding support services during the coronavirus crisis

 As new parents, you will want to do everything possible to protect your baby from coronavirus (COVID-19).

 The UK government’s current recommendation for social distancing means that I cannot offer home visits at the moment.
 However, I have years of experience in offering support online and regularly use WhatsApp Video, FaceTime, Skype and Zoom to work with women and their families.
 Please contact me in the normal way and we can arrange a time to connect virtually when your baby is likely to be hungry.
-Payment can be made by bank transfer, for the reduced fee of £75.
+Payment can be made by bank transfer, for the reduced fee of £75 for an hour or £40 for half an hour.
 For anyone in financial difficulties, I have set up a justgiving page so that you can donate any amount, at your discretion, to Medecins Sans Frontieres.

 Key information regarding breastfeeding and coronavirus